ggear/cloudera-framework/README.md

 [cloudera-parcel-plugin](https://github.com/ggear/cloudera-parcel/tree/master/cloudera-parcel-plugin)
 to help manage its parcel dependencies.

+## Limitations

+As above, this code is known to not work out of the box on Windows hosts, only Linux and MacOSare supported.
+If developing on Windows it is recommended to run a Linux VM and develop from within it.

+In addition, it is known that running the code from remote storage (eg NFS) will not only perform poorly, but will likely result in timing errors during testing, so it is recommended that only direct attached (be it physical or para-virtualized) by used.

 ## Install

 This project can be installed to a local repository, skipping tests, as per: